dancier/show-dancer/README.md

 For a more interactive experience, run `npm run cy:open` to open the Cypress test runner.
 It allows you to time travel through tests, see the state of the application at any point in time, and more.

+### Keeping the codebase consistent

+We use [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) to keep the codebase consistent and avoid bugs.

+These tools are configured to run automatically before every commit.
+This is done by two tools, [Husky](https://typicode.github.io/husky/) which configures the precommit hook and [lint-staged](https://github.com/okonet/lint-staged#readme) which runs scripts on the staged files.

+You can find the configuration for lint-staged in the [package.json](package.json) file.

 ### Development patterns

 Whenever we decide on a pattern we want to use during development, we add it to the list of development patterns.

-You can find the development patterns in the [docs/patterns.md](patterns.md) file.
+You can find the development patterns in the [docs/patterns.md](docs/patterns.md) file.